-Spectacular SCI Gold Medal African Grant's Gazelle taxidermy shoulder mount.
+Spectacular African Grant's Gazelle wall pedestal taxidermy mount.
 Very rare African hunting trophy from Tanzania.
 Upright and alert pose, with a slight look to the right.
-Beautiful coloring and great detailing.
-Taxidermy quality on this trophy caliber mount is rated "Premier."
+Horns are symmetrical and measure at 19".
+Absolutely gorgeous coloring and great detailing.
+The craftsmanship on this trophy caliber mount earns the taxidermy quality rating of "Premier".
 A must have for collectors of award winning hunting trophies.

 Wall hanger is attached.
 Hangs from a single screw.

 About the Grant’s Gazelle - Nanger granti

 Grant's gazelles are similar in appearance to the Thomson's gazelle and the two species are often seen together.
 Both species have similar markings and coloring, but Grant's gazelle is noticeably larger than the Thomson's.
 A mature Grant's gazelle ram stands 36 inches at the shoulder and can weigh up to 180 pounds.
 The Grant’s gazelle has a fawn, beige colored coat with a white underside and a white patch on their rump that comes up onto the back.
 Occasionally they have a black stripe running down their sides, similar to that found on the Thompson’s.
 The Rams are larger and heavier and their horns longer than the females.
 The horns are lyre-shaped, with stout bases and clearly ringed.
 Horns average 25 inches, with a real trophy measuring up to 32 inches.